This article covers:

 What Is Sprint Backlog?

-The purpose of a sprint backlog is to provide visibility on what needs to be done and by when and also help to estimate the time required for tasks.
+The purpose of a sprint backlog is to provide visibility on what you need to do and by when.
+Thus, it also helps to estimate the time required for tasks.

-One of the benefits of a sprint backlog is that it gives team members an idea of how much work they will get done in one week.
+One of the benefits of a sprint backlog is that it gives team members an idea of how much work they will complete in one week.

 A team member can take on any number of tasks at once and delay one or more without getting penalized.

-Now that you know what a sprint backlog is, let’s understand it better with the help of a sprint backlog example.
+Now that you know what a sprint backlog is let’s understand it better with the help of a sprint backlog example.

 What Is a Sprint Backlog Example?

-Though there can be a wide range of sprint backlog examples.
-The sprint backlog example will be any task or activity that must be accomplished in a single sprint.
-It can include user stories, bugs to fix, technical debt issues, and more.
+The sprint backlog example will be any task or activity you must accomplish in a single sprint.

 A good sprint backlog example is the bug list.

-The bug list is a demonstrative example of a sprint backlog because it is a list of tasks that the development team should complete.
+The bug list is a great example of a sprint backlog because it lists tasks the development team should complete.

-The development team should always have a clear idea of how many bugs are currently in the backlog and if there is any reason that more than the normal number will be added into it during sprint planning meetings so they can either address these concerns ahead of time or add them to the product backlog.
+Suppose you will add more than the average number to it during sprint planning meetings.
+In that case, they can either address these concerns ahead of time or add them to the product backlog.

 When Is the Sprint Backlog Created?

-The sprint backlog is created when the team meets to discuss what they will be working on in the next sprint.
+You can create the sprint backlog when the team meets to discuss what they will be working on in the next sprint.

 Without creating the sprint backlog, it is difficult for the team to know what they should be working on.
 It is nearly impossible to start a sprint without creating a sprint backlog.

-A task may include adding new features or fixing bugs so it’s important not to leave anything out.
+A task may include adding new features or fixing bugs, so it’s important not to leave anything out.

 They should follow up regularly and ask questions when needed.
-This makes sure that they can be prepared to support the team whenever there is a need.
+This ensures that all the team members support the team whenever there is a need.

 Who Creates the Sprint Backlog?

 The product owner is the person or team member working with stakeholders to prioritize requirements.

 What Is Included in a Sprint Backlog?

 A sprint backlog includes all the tasks a team expects to complete over an iteration.

-However, each backlog is uniquely tailored because it is based on what needs to happen in each sprint.
+However, each backlog is uniquely tailored based on what needs to happen in each sprint.

-- Releases: Unfinished work from the sprint that is not ready to be released yet, this includes past releases and future releases.
+- Releases: Unfinished work from the sprint that is not ready to be released yet.
+This includes past releases and future releases.

 - Backlog: All items in a sprint backlog, regardless of their status.

 Now you know what is included in a sprint backlog.
-But, how detailed should the sprint backlog be?
-Keep reading to know more!

 How Detailed Should the Sprint Backlog Be?